How to Make a Case for Legal Regulation

 Australia should be a global leader in evidence-based drug policies having adopted Harm Minimisation as the national strategy for issues related to alcohol and other drugs since 1985.
 The National Drug Strategy 2004 - 2009 priorities harm minimisation in dealing with the use of illicit drugs and the misuse of licit drugs.

 The present course will not be quick or easy to correct; few people alive today have known anything other than punitive drug laws, and change of this magnitude can seem like a radical proposition.
 It is our job to show that the most dangerous choice of all is to ignore the suffering and injustice caused by our current failed policies.

-It is important to recognise that those who argue for prohibition are often motivated by the same ultimate objective that we oppose it.
-They are concerned for other people – particularly the young and vulnerable – and don’t want them to suffer addiction, ill health or untimely death from drug use.
+It is essential to recognise that those who argue for prohibition are often motivated by the same ultimate objective that we oppose it.
+They are concerned for other people – particularly the young and vulnerable – and do not want them to suffer addiction, ill health or untimely death from drug use.

 That common ground is our strength: by listening and responding patiently to the concerns of others, we can build an argument based on shared objectives and an open-minded look at the evidence, which will point to the urgent necessity of legal regulation.

 What follows is a primer for issues and objections that are likely to be raised in discussion.
 We hope it will prove helpful in making your arguments for change.

 In the drugs debate, there is often not enough clarity in the terms we use.
 In particular, there is widespread confusion over the difference between ‘legalisation’, ‘legal regulation’ and ‘decriminalisation’.

 ‘Legalisation’ refers to the process by which illegal drugs become legal, whereas ‘legal regulation’ is the end state in which the production, supply and use of a drug are no longer criminal, but instead regulated and controlled by the government like any other type of commerce.